ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 * Pod specification
 * Scale information (how many pods are desired)

-The key difference is that a RayCluster is specialized for running Ray applications.
+The difference is that a RayCluster is specialized for running Ray applications.
 A RayCluster consists of

 * One **head pod** which hosts global control processes for the Ray cluster.
 The head pod can also run Ray tasks and actors.
 * Any number of **worker pods**, which run Ray tasks and actors.
-Workers come in **groups** of identically configured pods.
+Workers come in **worker groups** of identically configured pods.

 The head pod’s configuration is specified under `headGroupSpec`, while configuration for worker pods is specified under `workerGroupSpecs`.
-There may be multiple worker groups, each group with its own configuration `template`.
-The `replicas` field of a `workerGroupSpec` specifies the number of worker pods of each group to keep in the cluster.
+There may be multiple worker groups, each group with its own configuration.
+The `replicas` field of a `workerGroupSpec` specifies the number of worker pods of that group to keep in the cluster.

+### template
+The bulk of the configuration of a `headGroupSpec` or `workerGroupSpec`'s goes in the `template` field.
+The `template` is a Kubernetes Pod template which determines the configuration for the pods in the group.
+Here are some of the subfields of `template` to pay attention to:

+#### resources
+It’s important to specify container CPU and memory requests and limits for each group spec.
+For GPU workloads, you may also wish to specify GPU limits e.g. `nvidia.com/gpu: 1` if using an nvidia GPU device plugin.

+It is ideal when possible to size each Ray pod such that it takes up the entire Kubernetes node on which it is scheduled.
+In other words, it’s best to run one large Ray pod per Kubernetes node.
+Broadly speaking, it is more efficient to use a few large Ray pods than many small ones;
+this pattern enables more efficient use of each Ray pod's shared memory object store and reduces redundancy of Ray pod control structures (such as Raylets).

 (kuberay-autoscaling-config)=
 ## Autoscaler configuration